gamalkevin/lpic-jadi/007_1-2-boot-concepts.md

 6. System ready to use

 ## Boot Process Analogies
-To understand the boot process, I headed to ChatGPT to obtain some useful analogies.
+To understand the boot process, I asked ChatGPT to obtain some useful analogies.
 Access them [here](./References/boot-process-analogies.md).

 ## Linux vs. GNU/Linux
 - **Linux** strictly means the **kernel**, the core program that manages hardware and system resources.